I’m ensuring better care for all

 “Physicians have been shown to have high rates of burnout, estimated to be 46 per cent.
 Not only is this troubling and tragic at a personal level, but burnout can impact delivery of patient care.
 This is an important issue to address.
 I am interested in solutions that tackle this right at the start of a physician’s career, as a medical student,” she explains.

 Yu came to this realization early into her medical studies.
 “In my first year as a medical student, I had the opportunity to represent the University of Manitoba at National Medical Student Lobby Day in Ottawa, where medical students met with Members of Parliament to discuss important issues in health care.
 In discussion with other students, it became apparent that Manitoba was one of the only provinces without a Provincial Lobby Day,” says Yu.

-Yu’s long-term goal is to become involved in medical education, particularly helping students in the first years of their medical career.
+Having completed her medical degree this past spring, Yu is following her passion into the study of psychiatry at the University of Manitoba.
+Her long-term goal is to become involved in medical education, particularly helping students in the first years of their medical career.

 She credits the U of M for sparking this aspiration.